Thangart/Archi3/README.md

+# To Erik
+Loved your work! made my own config based on yours.
+Sorry to see that you kinda left the project.
+The world needs more bash-fu

 # Archi3

 A collection of scripts for a fast an easy installation of all software, icons, themes, cursors, ... automatically.